 Proposal Review Process

 The Diversity Advisory Council and the Assistant Dean for Diversity will review the proposals.
-The final selection will be based on the reviewers’ recommendation.
+The final selection will be based on the reviewers’ recommendations.
 The review process will be completed no later than three weeks after the deadline.

 - Originality (the project does not duplicate existing services offered by Career Services, the Marriott Library, Center for Teaching & Learning Excellence, Office of Research Education, Graduate Writing Center, etc.)